QT-DoG: Quantization-aware Training for Domain Generalization: Experiments

-\subsubsection{Visualizations}
+We compare QT-DoG with existing CLIP-based domain generalization methods using the ViT-B/16 backbone to maintain consistency in architecture.
+As shown in the table below, QT-DoG achieves higher average accuracy than both ERM~\cite{gulrajani2020search} and CLIPood~\cite{Shu2023CLIPoodGC} across the DomainNet, TerraIncognita, and Office datasets.
+It provides a 0.3 percent improvement over the best baseline, CLIPood.
+Importantly, this performance gain comes with a 4.6 times reduction in model size, showing that QT-DoG improves both generalization and efficiency.

+\subsection{Visualizations}

-\textbf{GradCAM Results.} In Figure \ref{fig:visualization}, we present some of the examples\footnote{ More examples are provided in the appendix.} from the PACS dataset and show GradCAM~\cite{jacobgilpytorchcam} results in the target domain.
+In Figure \ref{fig:visualization}, we present some of the examples\footnote{ More examples are provided in the appendix.} from the PACS dataset and show GradCAM~\cite{jacobgilpytorchcam} results in the target domain.
 We perform four different experiments by considering a different target domain for each run, while utilizing the other domains for training.
 We use the output from the last convolutional layer of the models with and without quantization.
-Both models are trained under the same settings as in~\citet{gulrajani2020search}.
-For our method, we quantize the model after 2000 iteration and employ 7-bit precision as it provides the best out-of-domain performance.

 These visualizations evidence that quantization focuses on better regions than ERM, and with a much larger receptive field.
 In certain cases, ERM does not even focus on the correct image region.
 It is quite evident that quantization pushes the model to learn more generalized patterns, leading to a model that is less sensitive to the specific details of the training set.
-These qualitative results confirm the quantitative evidence provided in Table \ref{tab:benchmark}.